 Advance ticket sales have ended but additional tickets remain available at the door.

-After all, why be just one thing when you can be the queen of spring and darkness?
+She’ll conclude by taking a look at how the US is advancing gender equality in its foreign policy and at the challenges it is facing in doing so.
 (Advance tickets: $12.
-Doors: $15, save $2 with a student ID.
+Doors: $15, or $13 with a student ID.
 Listed time is for doors.
 Talk starts 30 minutes later.
 Please allow yourself time to place any orders and get seated and settled in.
+Attendees will be required to be vaccinated and to wear a mask except while eating or drinking.
 The Bier Baron will be requiring event attendees to purchase a minimum of two items, which can be food or beverages, including soft drinks.)

 (Image: A girls' school in the Central African Republic.
 Photo by Pierre Holtz for UNICEF / Creative Commons.)